The Wangs vs. the World: Technical information

 Kimberly Glyder designed, lettered, and illustrated the hardcover dustjacket.
 The United States paperback cover was illustrated by Gill Heeley.

 Reception

-The novel received generally positive reviews.
 Jason Heller, writing for NPR, cited the road trip as a particular highlight, as the forced company "makes for some side-splitting friction" and noted "their madcap trip serves as a travelogue of American weirdness," referencing the different cultures the Wangs encounter between Los Angeles and New York.
 Kevin Nguyen, writing for The New York Times, said the novel was "compassionate and bright-eyed" as it proved "that struggling with identity can at least be funny and strange, especially when you struggle together with family."
 Sylvia Brownrigg, writing for The Guardian, called it a "richly entertaining debut" and a "smart and engaging novel."

 The novel was later listed as one of NPR's Best Books of 2016.

 Television series

 In January 2018, it was reported that streaming service Hulu was developing a television series adaptation of the novel.
 Chang will adapt her novel and Jon M. Chu will direct should the script move to pilot.
 The project will be produced by Groundswell Productions.